JohnLockney/CloudGoat_S3_breach_walkthrough/README.md

 <HR>
 This walkthrouh includes steps for setup, commands in the cheatsheet which needed slight modification to work.
-After going through the scenario as written, I wanted to see whether we could:
+After going through the scenario as written, I wanted to see:

-  * Prevent access with iptables firewall https://github.com/JohnLockney/CloudGoat_S3_breach_walkthrough/blob/master/test1_with_iptables.md
+  * What happens if we prevent access to the metadata servie using iptables firewall? https://github.com/JohnLockney/CloudGoat_S3_breach_walkthrough/blob/master/test1_with_iptables.md

   * How the scenario would be impacted by implementation of the Instance Metadata Service Version 2 (IMDSV2)